antao97/LGM/README.md

 In this paper, we investigate the dynamics-aware adversarial attack problem in deep neural networks.
 Most existing adversarial attack algorithms are designed under a basic assumption -- the network architecture is fixed throughout the attack process.
 However, this assumption does not hold for many recently proposed networks, e.g. 3D sparse convolution network, which contains input-dependent execution to improve computational efficiency.
 It results in a serious issue of lagged gradient, making the learned attack at the current step ineffective due to the architecture changes afterward.
 To address this issue, we propose a Leaded Gradient Method (LGM) and show the significant effects of the lagged gradient.

-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing our paper.

 ```
 @article{tao2021dynamicsaware,
   title={Dynamics-aware Adversarial Attack of 3D Sparse Convolution Network},